 3. Red Centre, NT

-Often referred to as the 'heart of Australia', the Red Centre offers countless opportunities for exploring fascinating rock formations, while learning about geology and Aboriginal cultures.
+Often referred to as the "heart of Australia", the Red Centre offers countless opportunities for exploring fascinating rock formations, while learning about geology and Aboriginal cultures.
 The most famous landmark in Australia, Uluru (Ayers Rock) is popular with kids because it’s so huge – abruptly rising out of the desert without any warning.
-Kids will want to climb it, but there is much more to be seen around the base of the rock (and the local Aboriginal owners would prefer you stayed on the ground as well).
-After exploring the caves, water holes and rock markings, head to the Kata Tjuta (the Olgas) and marvel at these magnificent dome-shaped rock formations.
+After exploring the caves, water holes and rock markings around the area, head to the Kata Tjuta (the Olgas) and marvel at these magnificent dome-shaped rock formations.
 Kids of all ages will love trawling through the many rocks on the ground.
+Alice Springs is also the perfect base to start your trip to the Northern Territory with plenty of family-friendly accomodation options.

 4. Canberra, ACT